Some faculty may hire undergraduates as research assistants. Such Work Study positions are usually advertised through the Career Learning Network.

 - Students are allowed only 1.0 I.S. course in History

-- Where research projects can be undertaken within the scope of an existing HIS seminar, students will not normally be allowed to enroll in Independent Studies.
+- Where research projects can be undertaken within the scope of an existing HIS seminar, students will not normally be allowed to enrol in Independent Studies.

 Senior Thesis and Methodology Options for History Specialists